MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/New-VHD.md

 New-VHD -Path C:\Base.vhdx -SizeBytes 10GB
 ```

-This example creates a dynamic virtual hard disk in VHDX format that's 10 GB in size.
+This example creates a dynamic virtual hard disk in VHDX-format that's 10 GB in size.
 The file name
 extension determines the format and the default type of dynamic is used because no type is
 specified.